py-pdf/pdfly/docs/user/subcommand-sign.md

 # sign

-Creates a signed PDF from an existing PDF file.
+Creates a digitally-signed PDF from an existing PDF file and a given certificate.

 ## Usage